 In India, there are religion-specific laws and Goa is the only state to have a Uniform Civil Code known as the Goa Civil Code.
 The Constitution supports religious harmony which means the people of India show love and affection to different religions of the country.
 The law does not permit any citizen to impose his religious views or opinions on other individuals.

 Every citizen is expected to preach his religion rationally.
 Immersing in immoral and illegal activities in the name of religion and disturbing the order and unity of the country is not permissible.
 No citizen would go scot-free if he is found guilty of committing any kind of evil or dishonest activities on the ground of following the norms and rituals of his religion.
-The law does not sanction any person to conduct his religious practices about his whims and fancies and leading to create a situation of outrage, chaos and animosity.
+The law does not grant permission to any person of conducting their religious practices according to their whims and fancies, such permission would result in the creation of a situation of outrage, chaos and animosity.

 It is an undeniable fact that every individual has their ways and means to practise his respective religion, but it shouldn’t proceed haphazardly.
 An individual is not answerable to State for the variety of his religious views.
 The right of worship was granted by God for man to worship as he pleased.
 Law cannot compel any individual to practise a particular form of worship.
 But undoubtedly the law has the right to cease the practice of any kind of malicious and corrupt religious activities being carried on, to maintain order and discipline in the country.

 When a person adopts an illegal way of practising or promoting his religion, it sets a bad example for the existing masses as it conveys to them that everyone is entitled to exercise the freedom of religion allocated to them, in any manner even though it might be unlawful and unethical in the eyes of law.
 Every religion has its code of conduct, rituals, ceremonies modes of worship etc, but while following and obeying the same an individual should take into account that decency and morality are maintained.